 Since Ph.D. research does not follow rigid time tables and since each professor has their own approach, a report of failure to make satisfactory progress may occur in other less well defined ways.
 In general, a student is expected to work diligently and consistently, to be in regular communication with their thesis advisor, and to make sufficient progress on their dissertation problem so that it is reasonable to expect that they will graduate by the end of their sixth year.
 Failure in any of these areas may result in a report of unsatisfactory progress.
 In such cases, the student will receive a letter stating the problems and will have one semester to make corrections.
-At the end of that semester, the Graduate Committee will make the final decision on whether or not to continue funding for the student.
+At the end of that semester, the Graduate Committee will make the final decision on whether or not to recommend funding for the student to the Graduate School.

 YEARS OF SUPPORT